nohadrweesh/ckad-notes/08-State Persistence/05-Headless-services.md

   - in svc yaml set `clusterIP: None`
 - used for direct communication between pods
   - Direct pod access instead of accessing a single IP that load balances between them
-  - Useful for Stateful app in which I need to know the excact pod I'm interacting with (like master, slave-1 in mysql example)
+  - Useful for Stateful app in which I need to know the exact pod I'm interacting with (like master, slave-1 in mysql example)
 - can also be used for providing DNS records for individual StatefulSet pods
-  - when healess svc is created K8s creates A record or AAAA record for each pod that matches svc selector
+  - when headless svc is created K8s creates A record or AAAA record for each pod that matches svc selector

-- record would be as follows: pod_name-{index}.healess_service_name.namespace.svc.cluster.local , like
+- record would be as follows: pod_name-{index}.headless_service_name.namespace.svc.cluster.local , like
 ```
 my-app-0.my-headless-service.default.svc.cluster.local
 my-app-1.my-headless-service.default.svc.cluster.local